Sburgin22/CST-150/README.md

-# CST-150
+# CST-150 Activity 10
-Repository to hold projects for CST-150
+Debugged program that should display the union of 2 sets.